 His property investments show financial wisdom beyond his TV career.
 Real estate often grows in value over time, adding to his total wealth even while he sleeps.

 The castle serves as both home and status symbol, showing fans his success.
-The large land around it gives him privacy from the public eye that many stars crave.
+The large land around his villa in Saint-Tropez gives him privacy from the public eye that many stars crave.

 Hammond’s car collection spans luxury brands and practical models.
-This mix shows his true love for all things with engines, not just the flashy status cars.
+This mix shows Richard Mark Hammond’s true love for all things with engines, not just the flashy status cars.

 Recent Life Changes and Charity Work

-In January 2025, Hammond split from his wife Amanda “Mindy” Hammond.
-This big change came after 28 years together and nearly 23 years of marriage.
+In January 2025, Hammond split from his wife, Amanda “Mindy” Hammond.
+This big change came after 28 years together, nearly 23 years of marriage, and raising two daughters with his wife, Mindy.
 The couple has two grown daughters born in 2001 and 2004.

 Despite this personal change, Hammond keeps working on his TV show about fixing classic cars.
 “Richard Hammond’s Workshop” follows his business and has run for four seasons so far.